 Texas law allows a person of legal age (18 years) to will his/her body without the consent of relatives, for the advancement of medical science, by signing a very simple statement to that effect.
 The enclosed forms are legal documents when properly executed.
-TTUHSC Institute of Anatomical Sciences does not accept donations from anyone under the legal age of 18 years.
+The Department does not accept donations from anyone under the legal age of 18 years.
 No formal will or executor is necessary.